 The elevator pitch

-Hi I’m Rob, I’m a frontend developer from London with an agency background, known for creating digital experiences and web apps for enterprise clients, start-ups, and everything in between.
+Nice to meet you, I’m Rob!
+I’m a frontend developer from London with an agency background, known for creating digital experiences and web apps for enterprise clients, start-ups, and everyone in between.

-With a first-class degree in design and typography, I am particularly well suited to UI development with a focus on consistency and a strong UX.
+With a first-class degree in design and typography, I am particularly well suited to UI development where I can focus on consistency and a strong UX.
 Understanding design allows me to collaborate confidently with designers to create a best product possible.

 A developer’s toolbelt requires constant updating, so I aim to stay abreast of changes in the industry and keep learning to be able to provide the most solutions most suited to the problem at hand.